faaxm/spix/README.md

 ```

 You can also use [PyAutoGUI](https://pyautogui.readthedocs.io) in combination with
 Spix.
-Have a look at the [example script](examples/RemoteCtrl/script/autogui.py).
+Have a look at the [example script](examples/qtquick/RemoteCtrl/script/autogui.py).

+## Architecture

+Spix uses a modular architecture with separate components:

+- **Spix::Core** - Qt-independent functionality (RPC server, commands, data structures)
+- **Spix::QtQuick** - Qt/QML scene implementation for UI interaction
+- **Spix::Spix** - Convenience alias to QtQuick for backward compatibility

+This design enables Core-only usage in headless environments and future support for other UI frameworks.

 ## What are the applications of Spix?
 The main use for Spix is to automatically test the UI of your Qt/QML application